Cyndi Lauper discography

 American singer Cyndi Lauper has released twelve studio albums, fifteen compilation albums, five video albums and fifty-four singles.
 Worldwide, Lauper has sold approximately 50 million albums, singles and DVDs.
 According to the RIAA, she has sold 9.5 million certified albums in the United States with She's So Unusual being her biggest seller (7× Platinum as of 2023).

 Lauper was a founding member of Blue Angel, who released their debut album in 1980 on Polydor Records.
 The album was unsuccessful, causing the band to break up and Lauper to file for bankruptcy.
 In 1983, Lauper obtained a contract with Portrait Records, and her debut solo album, She's So Unusual, was released.
-The album was a major success, achieving platinum and gold certification around the world and spawning the hits "Girls Just Want to Have Fun", "Time After Time", "All Through the Night (Jules Shear song)" and "She Bop".
+The album was a major success, achieving platinum and gold certification around the world and spawning the hits "Girls Just Want to Have Fun", "Time After Time", "All Through the Night" and "She Bop".
 In 1985, Lauper released "The Goonies 'R' Good Enough", a single from the soundtrack to The Goonies, and her second album, True Colors, was released in 1986.
 True Colors was another successful album, along with the single of the same name and "Change of Heart".
 A starring role in the film Vibes in 1988 led to the release of "Hole in My Heart (All the Way to China)", which was a hit in Australia and New Zealand.
 Lauper's third album, A Night to Remember, was released in 1989.
 This album was less successful, despite the popularity of the first single, "I Drove All Night".
-The following single, "My First Night Without You" managed to chart in the top 60 in the United States.
+The following single, "My First Night Without You", managed to chart in the top 60 in the United States.

 In 1992, Lauper appeared in the English version of Starmania, a French rock opera.
 She released a single from the musical, "The World Is Stone", which was a major hit in several countries, particularly France.
 Her album Hat Full of Stars was released in 1993 on Epic Records, attaining gold certification in France and Japan.
 Lauper's greatest hits compilation, Twelve Deadly Cyns...and Then Some, was released in 1994, with the re-recorded version of "Girls Just Want to Have Fun" reaching number four in the United Kingdom and New Zealand.
 A compilation of Lauper's music videos and an interview was released at the same time on VHS.
 In 1996, she released Sisters of Avalon, and an original album of Christmas songs, Merry Christmas...Have a Nice Life in 1998.
 These two albums were much less successful internationally than her previous releases, but both charted in Japan.
 Sisters of Avalon was also certified platinum in Japan.